Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Catalysis

 Answer is B: To “transcribe” is to record the information from a source and to record it at another place (onto mRNA).
-Then messenger RNA moves out of the nucleus.
+Then messenger RNA moves out of the nucleus. - How many nucleotides are required to code for a single amino acid?

 A. Twenty